Goldener Turm

 How long should I spend visiting?

-A visit to the Goldener Turm typically takes about one to two hours, depending on your level of interest and pace.
+A visit to the Goldener Turm typically takes about an hour, allowing time to appreciate its historical significance and architecture.

 Is photography allowed?